almamunkhan09/udacityCloudDevopsproject-1/README.md

 Cloud Front:

 1. Configure a new distribution and linked it with existing bucket.
-2. Bucket policy is created by OAI
+2. Bucket policy is made public from the S3 service.
 3. redirect HTTP requests to HTTPS

 output link https://d1bzicvpv9s8zw.cloudfront.net